Matthewbalala/Athena/README.md

-As some code needs to be sorted out, we will update this part of the code before 5 pm US Pacific Time on September 18.

 # Athena
 > This tool is an implementation in the paper "Auto-Tuning with Reinforcement Learning for Permissioned-Blockchain Systems".

-  We have supported Fabric v1.4.x and Fabric v2.x.x , you can use it by switching branch. v2.4.3 of FastFabric is in branch FastFabric.

 ### Environment
 - caliper-deploy-tool